Skip to content

 Skip the Straw Day started in 2017, thanks to a group of middle school students in Whitehall, Michigan, known as the Coral Keepers.

+Led by their advisor, Susan Tate, these young activists wanted to tackle the growing problem of plastic pollution.
 They decided to focus on plastic straws, a common item that often pollutes our oceans and harms marine life.

 The idea for this day was to encourage people to refuse plastic straws, highlighting the ease with which everyone could contribute to environmental protection.

-This simple action could reduce the number of straws ending up in landfills and oceans.
+This action could reduce the number of straws ending up in landfills and oceans.
 Plastic straws are particularly harmful because they do not biodegrade; instead, they break into tiny pieces that persist in the environment, posing threats to wildlife and ecosystems.

 The Coral Keepers’ initiative gained momentum quickly.
 They spread their message through various campaigns and social media, garnering support from schools, environmental organizations, and individuals.